achall36/RoxvilleRooster.github.io/swade-rules-summary.md

 #### Ending the chase

 A chase ends when the following conditions are true:
-* one side gets away (e.g., siables all pursuers, successfully performs the _Flee_ maneuver)
+* one side gets away (e.g., evades all pursuers, successfully performs the _Flee_ maneuver)
 * one side stops by choice or by force
 <!-- How do the chase cards come in here?
 Don't they matter? -->